more-cars/rest-api/README.md

     * a wizard will ask for the required parameters
     * by default the test report is created in folder `test-reports/integration`
     * by default the code coverage report is created in folder `test-reports/integration/code-coverage` (if activated)
-* run `npm run tests:unit+integration` to execute all unit and all integration tests
+* run `npm run tests:developer` to execute all unit and all integration tests
-    * test report is created in folder `test-reports/unit+integration`
+    * test report is created in folder `test-reports/developer`
-* run `npm run tests:unit+integration:coverage` to run both test suites and to create a combined code coverage report
+* run `npm run tests:developer:coverage` to run both test suites and to create a combined code coverage report
-    * test report is created in folder `test-reports/unit+integration`
+    * test report is created in folder `test-reports/developer`
-    * coverage report is created in folder `test-reports/unit+integration/code-coverage`
+    * coverage report is created in folder `test-reports/developer/code-coverage`

 ### Behavior tests